 Tableau Word Cloud is useful for visualizing text data where the size of each word is proportional to its frequency.
-For example, Suppose you are looking for Top trending Hashtags on Twitter, the Most commonly used Tags on a Website, or any other CMS.
-In that case, you see a few names with a brighter color, some with a light color, and there will be a significant change in Font Size.
-It is possible by using the Tableau Word Cloud.
+For example, suppose you are looking for Top trending Hashtags on Twitter, the most commonly used Tags on a Website, or any other CMS.
+In that case, you will see a few names with a brighter color, some with a light color, and there will be a significant change in Font Size.
+It is possible by using the Word Cloud.

 How to create a Word Cloud in Tableau?

-To create a Tableau Word Cloud, Drag and Drop the State (Words) from Dimension Region to Text Field in the Marks card to see the available State names in this report.
-Next, Drop the Sales Amount from the Measures Region to the Size Field in the Marks card.
+To create a Tableau Word Cloud, we must add fields to the Text and Size Shelf.
+So, drag and drop the State (Words) from the Dimension Region to the Text Field in the Marks card to see the available State names in this report.
+Next, drop the Sales Amount from the Measures Region to the Size Field in the Marks card.

-Once the Sales Aoumt is added to the Size shelf, the Tableau Desktop displays TreeMap by default.
+Once the Sales Amount is added to the Size shelf, the Tableau Desktop displays TreeMap by default.
 For more Charts, Click Here.

-To change the Default TreeMap to Word Cloud in Tableau, we have to change the default Automatic option on the Marks card.
+3rd Step: To change or convert the Default TreeMap to Word Cloud, we have to change the default Automatic option on the Marks card.
 Please expand the drop-down list and change the mark type from Automatic to Text.

-Once you change, Word Cloud displays State Name as the Text field and Sum of Sales Amount as the text size.
+Once you change it, Word Cloud displays State Name as the Text field and Sum of Sales Amount as the text size.
 See that the Font Size of California State is bigger than the remaining states because the Sales Amount is higher than in other states.

 Add Colors to Tableau Word Cloud